zheyuzy/GARCH-LSTM-model-on-ETH-BTC-pair/README.md

 - **LSTM with Attention:**
   LSTM networks are well-suited for time series forecasting.
 The attention mechanism allows the model to focus on the most relevant time steps, improving signal quality.
 - **ASI (Altcoin Season Index) Filtering:**
-  ASI is implemented as a critical signal validation layer to capture the regime shifting.
+  ASI is implemented as a critical signal validation layer to capture the regime shifting with 30-day simple moving average of the ETH/BTC spread.

 ## Customization